tusharkadian/BSPC/README.md

 # BSPC

-Please cite the below paper if you use this repository- [1] Atul Anand, Tushar Kadian, Manu Kumar Shetty, and Anubha Gupta, "Explainable AI Decision Model for ECG Data of Cardiac Disorders," Under Review, January 2022.
+Please cite the below paper if you use this repository-<br/>
+[1] Atul Anand, Tushar Kadian, Manu Kumar Shetty, and Anubha Gupta, "Explainable AI Decision Model for ECG Data of Cardiac Disorders," Under Review, January 2022.

 ## Instructions